Gold and Silver Manipulation

 Gold Price Fixing By President Franklin Delano Roosevelt

-President Franklin Delano Roosevelt himself fixed the price of gold after he issued an executive order confiscating gold for the nation’s citizens.
+President Franklin Delano Roosevelt himself fixed the price of gold after he issued an executive order confiscating the gold of the nation’s citizens.

 In “Think the Fed Destroyed the Dollar?” we wrote: